easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system
+# 20180404
+## paused the exploration of linmod()
+current assumption was that linmod() + ADAMS was not working

+a model directly built in Simulink was needed

+## started Simscape modeling of the system
+added *simTAU.slx* with the pairing initialization script *simTAUInit.m*

+### TODO list:
+- move it a little

+- update the correct params of the robot and verify against ADAMS

+- check the elbow part of the robot and recover most of the features

+- setup the correct I/Os for different purposes afterwards

+- (optional) inversely driven model with limits

 # 20180330
 ## updated the ADAMS model to input: joint torque output: joint angle